Smertig/banana/docs/api/tg/types/message.rst

    .. cpp:member:: optional_t<string_t> caption

    Optional.
-Caption for the animation, audio, document, photo, video or voice, 0-1024 characters
+Caption for the animation, audio, document, photo, video or voice

    .. cpp:member:: optional_t<array_t<message_entity_t>> caption_entities

    Optional.
 For messages with a caption, special entities like usernames, URLs, bot commands, etc. that appear in the caption

+   .. cpp:member:: optional_t<boolean_t> has_media_spoiler

+   Optional.
+True, if the message media is covered by a spoiler animation

    .. cpp:member:: optional_t<contact_t> contact